Skip to main content

 Spice Explorers Spice of the Month Club

-July's Spice of the Month: Curry Powder!
+December's Spice of the Month: Bay Leaf!

 Stop in to grab a spice packet and a brochure that provides fun facts about this month's spice, recipes you can make at home, and cookbook recommendations to take your meals to the next level!